alchemy-fr/Phraseanet-Docs/en/Admin/Maintenance.rst

 Live backups should work.

-:doc:`Konsole Kommander <Console>` has a command to backup your DBs :
+:doc:`Konsole Kommander <Console>` has a command to backup your DBs:

 .. code-block:: bash